Speak with a safari expert

 © Claudia and Wynand du Plessis

 Elim Dune near Sesriem offers a magnificent view towards the Naukluft mountains at sunset.
-In the rainy season, there is a chance that a soft carpet of grass and clouds in the sky add to the magical atmosphere.
+In the rainy season, a soft carpet of grass and clouds in the sky can enhance the magical atmosphere.

 Namib Desert